Nonresident Fishing License Michigan Cost 2026

 military and disability licenses

-4. Developmentally disabled persons: you can fish without a license if accompanied by a licensed adult, shifting compliance responsibility to the companion.
+4. Developmentally disabled anglers: You may fish without a license when accompanied by a licensed adult.

 How License Fees Support Conservation and Management